treyerl/markdown-pdf/Readme.md

 * [markdown-it](https://github.com/markdown-it/markdown-it) to convert .md to .html
 * [weasyprint](https://weasyprint.org) to convert .html to .pdf

-Size on disk: 356MB (see B. Installation Size).
+Size on disk: ~400MB (see Installation Size).
 As compared to 1.5GB of Latex (with Editor).
 Use this project as a template.

 ## Result